Asymptotic analysis of the finite predictor for fractional Gaussian noise: Introduction

-The main tool which lies in the basis of the method pioneered in \cite{In00}-\cite{In23} is Von Neumann's Alternating Projection Theorem.
-It asserts that for a pair of closed subspaces $A$ and $B$ of the Hilbert space $\mathcal H$
+The main tool underlying the method pioneered in the series of papers \cite{In00}-\cite{In23} is von Neumann's alternating projection theorem.
+This theorem asserts that for a pair of closed subspaces $A$ and $B$ of a Hilbert space $\mathcal H$